zackasdf/odin-recipes/README.md

-# odin_recipes
-recipes page - the odin project
+creating a simple recipes page as part of The Odin Project Foundations course